robkorn/ebay-listing-scraper/README.md

 timeLeft listing
 ```

-From here you have access to all the data that was scraped from the page wrapped in `Maybe`.
-As of present everything works however in the future if it fails to scrape portions/all of the data then chances are that the ebay listing page web design has received an upgrade and the css scraping selectors will need to be updated.
+You now have access to all the data that was scraped from the page.

 ## Documentation